 Business goal:

-Increase leads from the UK so to meet quarterly projected turnover.
+Increase leads from Scandinavia so to meet quarterly projected pipeline value.

 Marketing team-level OKR: